-Predicting RNA Structures from Sequence and Probing Data
+Predicting RNA structures from sequence and probing data

 Ronny Lorenz, Michael T. Wolfinger, Andrea Tanzer, Ivo L. Hofacker

-Methods 103:86–98 (2016) | doi:10.1016/j.ymeth.2016.04.004 | PDF
+Methods 103:86–98 (2016) | doi:10.1016/j.ymeth.2016.04.004 | PDFSee Also

 Ronny Lorenz, Dominik Luntzer, Ivo L. Hofacker, Peter F. Stadler, Michael T. Wolfinger